 Units with modes Online timetabled and Online flexible are available for any student to self-enrol and study online.

 Click on an offering mode for more details.

 This is the second-year clinical practice unit in Oral Medicine in the Doctor of Clinical Dentistry course.
 The unit is taken over two semesters and parts 1 and 2 must be completed to fulfil the requirements of the unit.
 It provides clinical experience in oral medicine to expose the student to further aspects of the discipline at the specialist level.
 The case mix is selected to match the student's level of experience and expertise.
 There is some rotation to clinical units outside the Oral Health Centre of Western Australia (OHCWA).
 Diagnostic histopathology is continued by means of studying selected cases.
 Students are required to manage all relevant aspects of the oral medicine cases referred to OHCWA.
 They spend 50 per cent of their time in this work.
 Completion of a logbook of cases seen on clinic and in the laboratory is mandatory.

 - 12 points

-Indicative assessments in this unit are as follows: (1) ongoing assessment - direct observation of procedural skills (DOPS, Mini-CEX); (2) log book; (3) oral examination (OSCE); and (4) professional behaviour assessment (failed component).
+Indicative assessments in this unit are as follows: (1) objective structured clinical examination (OSCE); (2) log book; (3) case based discussion (unseencase) and viva voc; and (4) professional behaviour assessment.
 Further information is available in the unit outline.